atlmetal/hello-world/README.md

 ```
 rails db:create
 ```
-You might get an error here due to postgres, if you didn't, continue.
+You might get an error here due to postgres, if you didn't, continue with Migrate & Seed.

 If you got an error, we are going to install the postgreSQL database and configure a user to manage it, the first thing you must do is configure the repositories lists